ontoligent/polo/README.md

 vi config-play.ini
 ```
 In the config file, add the values for your mallet installation and
-the place where your Polo projects will level.
+the place where your Polo projects will live.
 The meaning and
 strucutre of this directory will be explained below.
 Note that you
-need to have mallet already installed on your system.
+need to have Mallet already installed on your system.
+(You can find
+out how do that (here)[http://mallet.cs.umass.edu/].
 However, its path
 does not need to be in the environment; you can just put it in the
 config file directly, for example like so:
 ```